Sunday, April 06, 2014

 Supercharge your skin with Super-foods

-Due to Winter inclemencies and Spring allergies, the skin becomes extremely sensitive and reacts aggressively to any stimulus/aggression, including your everyday skin care products and picking at your blemishes.
+Due to Winter inclemencies and Spring allergies, the skin becomes extremely sensitive and reacts aggressively to any stimulus/aggression, including your everyday skincare products and picking at your blemishes.
 It is necessary to adopt protective and preventive measures.
-Avoid any potentially irritating/PH disturbing products and opt for hypoallergenic, mildly acidic care containing immune system-boosting active ingredients.
+Avoid any potentially irritating/PH disturbing products and opt for hypoallergenic, containing immune-boosting active ingredients.